adp-multi/adp-multi.github.io/pages/quick_start.md

 ## 2-dimensional nonterminals

-If you haven't done so, now is a good time to [learn about what MCFGs are](/mcfg).
+If you haven't done so, now is a good time to [learn what MCFGs are](/mcfl).
 When you're done, you can continue here.

 For everything higher than one dimension you have to use a rewriting function for each grammar rule.
-As explained in the [MCFG page](/mcfg) there are two representations of multiple context-free grammars: the original functional-style representation by
+As explained in the [MCFL page](/mcfl) there are two representations of multiple context-free grammars: the original functional-style representation by
 [Seki et al. (1991)](http://www.sciencedirect.com/science/article/pii/030439759190374B) and the newer inlined-style one by [Wild (2010)](https://kluedo.ub.uni-kl.de/frontdoor/index/index/docId/2285).